Home → Knowledge Hub → US destination cities for cross-border landing

 DC register: federal-procurement-priced, credential-weighted, security-classification-aware.

 DC is the right destination archetype for international defense and dual-use technology operators with US DOD-procurement targets, federal and critical-infrastructure cyber operators with FedRAMP and CMMC targets, international firms entering US federal infrastructure programmes, NIH-adjacent biotech and medtech operators in the Bethesda corridor, and regulatory-adjacent commercial services with federal-aware practices.
-The international operator who imports the Bay Area register or the NYC register into DC fails for reasons specific to the federal procurement reader.
-The DC register is read more closely against the operator landing in the Washington DC city gate.
+The international operator who imports the Bay Area register or the NYC register into DC fails for reasons specific to the federal procurement buyer.
+The DC register is evaluate more closely against the operator landing in the Washington DC city gate.

-Boston register: academic-credibility-weighted, peer-reviewed-evidence-led, KOL-network-dense.
+Boston register: academic-credibility-weighted, peer-evaluated-evidence-led, KOL-network-dense.

 The destination decision as upstream of the rebuild.

 The destination decision is upstream of the rebuild.
 This is the structural fact that organises everything that follows.
-Each destination archetype has its own procurement reader, its own peer set, its own category map, and its own commercial cadence.
+Each destination archetype has its own procurement buyer, its own peer set, its own category map, and its own commercial cadence.
 The rebuild that produces conversion in one archetype does not produce conversion in another.
 The international operator who chooses the destination first and rebuilds the architecture second is on a coherent path.
-The international operator who rebuilds the architecture first and chooses the destination second often produces materials that do not fit the procurement reader the operator ends up facing.
+The international operator who rebuilds the architecture first and chooses the destination second often produces materials that do not fit the procurement buyer the operator ends up facing.

 Common landing mistakes.